kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 VolumeSnapshots provide Kubernetes users with a standardized way to copy a volume's contents at a particular point in time without creating an entirely new volume.
 This functionality enables, for example, database administrators to backup databases before performing edit or delete modifications.

 ## Introduction
-This document explains how Kanister leverages the use of CSI VolumeSnapshots to take backup and restore of databases in MySQL.
+This document explains how Kanister leverages the use of CSI VolumeSnapshots to capture and restore MySQL database.

 ## Prerequisites